Skip to Content

 DTOs live in app/dtos/ and define the shape of request and response payloads.
 They keep your API contract separate from your database models.

-package dtos import "time" type CreateProductRequest struct { Name string `json:"name" binding:"required"` Price float64 `json:"price" binding:"required,gt=0"` } type UpdateProductRequest struct { Name *string `json:"name"` Price *float64 `json:"price" binding:"omitempty,gt=0"` } type ProductResponse struct { ID string `json:"id"` Name string `json:"name"` Price float64 `json:"price"` CreatedAt time.Time `json:"created_at"` UpdatedAt time.Time `json:"updated_at"` }
+package dtos import "time" type CreateProductRequest struct { Name string `json:"name" validate:"required"` Price float64 `json:"price" validate:"required,gt=0"` } type UpdateProductRequest struct { Name *string `json:"name"` Price *float64 `json:"price" validate:"omitempty,gt=0"` } type ProductResponse struct { ID string `json:"id"` Name string `json:"name"` Price float64 `json:"price"` CreatedAt time.Time `json:"created_at"` UpdatedAt time.Time `json:"updated_at"` }

 Use pointer fields in update DTOs to distinguish between “not provided” (nil) and “set to zero value”.